datasets/seismic-bumps/README.md

-This is dataset about seismic bumps occurrences
+This is dataset about seismic bumps occurrences.
+This dataset contains csv file in which is only header and data rows with no additional information about the dataset.

 ## Data

-Data is gathered from [seismic-bumps Data Set](https://archive.ics.uci.edu/ml/datasets/seismic-bumps)
+Dataset is gathered from [seismic-bumps Data Set](https://archive.ics.uci.edu/ml/datasets/seismic-bumps)

 The data describe the problem of high energy (higher than 10^4 J) seismic bumps forecasting in a coal mine.
 Data come from two of longwalls located in a Polish coal mine.